dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 ### Maximum privacy

-The idea of maximum privacy is to keep values, functions and classes as private as possible.
+Make values, functions and classes as private as possible.
 There are a few reasons for that:
  - Private declaration is easier to understand because the context in which it's used is limited and it's likely to have fewer usages to analyse.
  - Because it's easier to understand, it's easier to modify (or delete).
 With fewer usages, there are fewer things that can go wrong when we change the function/class.